21 Health & Well-Being Books That Are Must-Reads For This Year

 Love Your Gut

-Megan Rossi, Ph.D., R.D., shares her top gut health insights in this new book—including everything from how your gut works, to why things might be awry.
-The book includes: a gut health quiz, to help you better understand your own body; tools to support your microbiome; and 50 plant-based, gut-healthy recipes to try.
+Megan Rossi, Ph.D., R.D., shares her top gut health insights in this new book—including everything from how your gut works to why things might be awry.
+The book includes a gut health quiz to help you better understand your own body; tools to support your microbiome; and 50 plant-based, gut-healthy recipes to try.

-Love Your Gut: Supercharge Your Digestive Health and Transform Your Well-Being from the Inside Out by Megan Rossi Ph.D., R.D.
+Love Your Gut: Supercharge Your Digestive Health and Transform Your Well-Being From the Inside Out by Megan Rossi Ph.D., R.D.

 Metabolical